STRENGTH AND HONOR

 Dusty checked his watch: he had an hour to kill.
 “Where can a man get a drink and pee around here?”

-The bartender set a beer on the counter, and Dusty gulped it down with a well earned sense of urgency.
-He wiped his beard with the back of his hand.
+The bartender set a beer on the counter and Dusty gulped it down with a well-earned sense of urgency, wiped his mouth with the back of his hand.

 “Another?” asked the bartender.